-DMPs devise how existing data will be used, how new data will be stored, documented and quality controlled, (and any issues around the handling of sensitive data, legal and ethical issues), and how and where the data will be shared and preserved.
-DMPs should also identify the human and financial resources required for data management activities.
+DMPs plan for how data will be created or reused, how they will be documented (metadata and methodology) and quality controlled, how they will be stored during use (and any issues around the handling of sensitive data, legal and ethical issues), how and where the data will be shared and preserved, and identify the human and financial resources required for data management activities.

-Researchers should contact, where possible, institutional support services (e.g. library staff), the repository of their choice, or other research infrastructure providers which may offer guidelines for the DMPs in advance of deposit.
+Researchers should contact, where possible, institutional support services (e.g., library staff), the repository of their choice, or other research infrastructure providers which may offer guidelines for the DMPs in advance of deposit.
 Working with a dedicated data steward can significantly affect the maturity of this process, and funders and institutions should be encouraged to provide support and recognition for data stewardship roles and contributions.

 All parties with responsibility for activities across the research lifecycle - not just the researcher - have a part to play in ensuring good quality data that are safeguarded so they can be located, understood, and effectively used and reused.
-Roles and responsibilities should be considered early (ideally at the data planning phase) and be clearly defined and documented in the DMP.
+Roles and responsibilities should be considered early (ideally at the data planning phase), and be clearly defined and documented in the DMP.
 A common understanding of how data will be managed is particularly important in collaborative projects that involve many researchers, institutions and groups with different ways of working.